-Disclose whether and, if so, how the board or nominating committee considers the level of representation of members of Designated Groups on the board in identifying and nominating candidates for election or re-election to the board.
-If the issuer does not consider the level of representation of members of Designated Groups on the board in identifying and nominating candidates for election or re-election to the board, disclose the issuer's reasons for not doing so.
+Disclose whether and, if so, how the Board or nominating committee considers the level of representation of members of Designated Groups on the Board in identifying and nominating candidates for election or re-election to the Board.
+If the issuer does not consider the level of representation of members of Designated Groups on the Board in identifying and nominating candidates for election to the board, disclose the issuer's reasons for not doing so.

 The NGCC considers all factors it deems relevant in the process of identifying and nominating candidates for election or re-election to the Board.
 While not having a formal requirement to consider the level of representation of women on the Board, the NGCC nominated one woman for re-election to the Board based on the Corporation's requirement for a particular set of skills that the NGCC found most clearly in the candidate.
-Of the Corporation's current directors, 1/5 (representing 20%) is a woman (whom serves as independent Chair of the Board), and 0/5 (representing 0%) identify as being an Indigenous person, disabled or a member of a visible minority.